auth0/docs/articles/private-saas/clock.md

 ---
-section: appliance
+section: private-saas
-description: How to manage the time on Appliances
+description: How to manage the time on Private SaaS
 ---

 # Time Synchronization